yuho-yuho/gitm_default/README.md

 # gitm_default
 Default version of the Global Ionosphere/Thermosphere Model used by the Upper Atmosphere Group at University of Texas at Arlington.

 GITM has been developed in Fortran-90.
 Original code and copyright by University of Michigan.
-Please refer to the paper by Ridley, Deng & Tóth (2006) at https://doi.org/10.1016/j.jastp.2006.01.008.
+Please refer to the paper by Ridley, Deng & Tóth (2006) at https://doi.org/10.1016/j.jastp.2006.01.008 and the GITM user manual at https://drive.google.com/file/d/14eLZuaxlNwpKO4sl0Ig7FmygDQa83Cvf/view?usp=sharing

 Other useful links: